mctsnt/docile-charge-point/README.md

 A scriptable [OCPP](http://openchargealliance.org/protocols/ocpp/ocpp-16/) charge point simulator.

+The main page of it has moved to [https://github.com/NewMotion/docile-charge-point/](https://github.com/NewMotion/docile-charge-point/).

 Not as continuously ill-tempered as [abusive-charge-point](https://github.com/chargegrid/abusive-charge-point), but it can be mean if you script it to be.